Many of the people in our care are trying to make a simple, safe and smooth transition from a healthcare facility like a hospital to their home.

 Medication Errors – Care fragmentation impacts many aspects of the care continuum including patient safety.
 Medication errors account for many unnecessary readmissions to the hospital.

 Poor follow up with GP – Another main cause for patients to be readmitted to hospitals is poor follow up with their GP.
 Frequently patients are scheduled for a follow-up visit after being discharged for a major procedure, such as heart surgery; however, they fail to make their appointment because they either forget about it, can’t drive themselves and/or do not have anyone that can take them.

 Alternate Solutions – While hospitals and healthcare professionals are beginning to understand and embrace the idea of better care coordination, they may not see the connection or need for alternative (non-medical) care providers.
 Hospitals have long seen the connection between discharge and home health settings but there is a void between those services and companion care.

-Many hospitals that are interested in improving care transitions are taking a community based approach at care coordination.
+Many hospitals that are interested in improving care transitions are taking a community-based approach to care coordination.

 Case Manager – Registered Nurse responsible for providing patient assessment, treatment planning, health planning, health facilitation, and patient advocacy.

-Transition Coach –Typically a nurse or a social worker who works for the hospital or Long-Term Care Facility and designated by the program to prepare patients for what to expect in each setting and equips patients with the knowledge and tools required for successful self-management.
-In addition to transitions coach (most commonly referred to in this paper) they may be referred to as; patient or care navigator, care intervention specialists, transitions care, coordinator, etc.
+Transition Coach – Typically a nurse or a social worker who works for the hospital or Long-Term Care Facility and designated by the program to prepare patients for what to expect in each setting and equips patients with the knowledge and tools required for successful self-management.
+In addition to transitions coaches, they may be referred to as; patient or care navigators, care intervention specialists, transitions care, coordinators, etc.